 Although on-call working and zero-hours contracts may often be viewed as less preferable, they remain critical in some sectors such as healthcare and hospitality, where flexibility is necessary to meet fluctuating demands.
 It is important for policymakers to recognise the nuanced role of these contracts, which may be chosen for their flexibility by workers (like students working in the hospitality sector to help pay for their studies while retaining the possibility to refuse to work when called).
 Hence, we recommend a balancing act between the need for flexibility on the part of the employers and workers and the need to avoid exploitative contracts where workers work regular hours but are not given secure contracts.
 In such cases, policymakers should consider designing regulation to incentivise the adoption of alternative FWAs, for example an annualised hours contract which would give workers a more predictable income.
-Again such incentives need to recognise the particular challenges and opportunities faced by businesses operating in different spatial contexts, where there may be other factors impacting on workers' requirements or potential to work flexibly (such as a lack of childcare or public transport, and a limited supply of labour).

-Considering the link between flexible work and SME labour productivity, the results indicate that offering flexible working arrangements does not influence labour productivity in a statistically significant way, except for the nine-day fortnight working, which is positively associated with improved productivity and statistically significant, but it is also the least used flexible work contract among those adopted by SMEs.
+Considering SME productivity, the results indicate that offering flexible working arrangements does not influence labour productivity in a statistically significant way, except for the nine-day fortnight working, which is positively associated with improved productivity and statistically significant, but it is also the least used flexible work contract among those adopted by SMEs.

 The lack of any association between labour productivity and FWAs more generally could be due to data issues and is therefore unsurprising.
-This is because to calculate labour productivity we use the number of employees per firm, but despite the most frequently used form of flexible employment in the UK being part-time, accounting for 24% of all employees (75% of whom are women), the LSBS data does not allow to consider the number of part-timers due to the lack of granularity of the survey information relating to the quantity of labour employed by SMEs.
-We are also limited to only use a measure of whether a business adopts any FWAs because the LSBS does not record how many employees are covered by such agreements, hence it is impossible to know the extent of their usage and therefore to draw quantitatively firm conclusions on their impact.
-Improving data collection is thus a priority to provide deeper analyses at a time when we are on the cusp of dramatic changes in employment and production practices due to flexible work, Al and other disruptive technologies.
-We support the introduction of a linked employers-employees survey in the UK as advocated by Forth and Bryson (2022).1
+This is because to calculate labour productivity we use the number of employees per firm, but despite the most frequently used form of flexible employment in the UK being part-time, accounting for 24% of all employees (75% of whom are women), the LSBS data does not allow to consider the number of part-timers due to the lack of granularity of the survey information on the quantity of labour employed by SMEs.
+We are also limited to only use a measure of whether a business adopts any FWAs because the LSBS does not record how many employees are covered by such agreements, hence it is impossible to know the extent of their usage and draw quantitatively firm conclusions on their impact.
+Improving data collection is therefore a priority to provide deeper analyses in an age at the cusp of dramatic changes in employment and production practices due to flexible work, AI and other disruptive technologies.
+We support the introduction of a linked employers-employees in the UK as it exists in many other developed countries.

-As for innovation, we consider both actual innovation in the previous three years and the intention to innovate in the following three years.
+As per innovation, we consider both actual innovation in the previous three years and the intention to innovate in the following three years.
 Our analysis finds that SMEs offering flexible working hours arrangements, particularly flexitime, are more likely to report innovation.
 This supports the argument that flexibility fosters a creative environment, enhancing product and process development as found in the literature.
 The results also indicate that different types of FWAs contribute to the intention to innovate, particularly flexitime and term-time working contracts.
 These findings highlight how flexible work models can be a win-win arrangement for workers and the firm, stimulating innovation plans and activities that help the firm compete and stay in the business.